modir/laminas-book/docs/filters.md

 can be used with your web forms.
 A filter is a class which takes some input data, processes it, and produces some output data.
 We will also show how to write a custom filter.

-> In general, you can even use filters *outside* forms to process an arbitrary data.
+!!! note
-> For example, filters may be used in a controller action to transform the data passed
+    In general, you can even use filters *outside* forms to process an arbitrary data.
-> as GET and/or POST variables to certain format.
+    For example, filters may be used in a controller action to transform the data passed as GET and/or POST variables to certain format.

 Laminas components covered in this chapter: